3.5 Numbers 0 to 10 and Year Levels

 Counting from 0 to 10

-Here is how to count from zero to ten in Japanese.
+Here is how to count from 0 to 10 in Japanese.
 Repeat after each sound.

 Here’re a few important points to keep in mind:

-Now you can read these basic numbers as phone numbers in Japanese.
+Now that you can read these basic numbers, you can use them for phone numbers in Japanese.
 However, keep in mind that instead of saying ‘triple three’ for the numbers 333 in a phone number, you should say ‘san san san’.
 Similarly, 000 is ‘rei rei rei’ or ‘zero zero zero’, not ‘triple zero’.

 Exercise 1